lgibelli/singularity-docs/index.rst

    sandbox that has been manually changed.
 This ensures greatest possibility of reproducibility and mitigates the black box effect.

 Are you a recipe pro and now ready to build?
-Take a look at the a href="#sec:buildcontainer">build</a> documentation.
+Take a look at the documentation.

 Singularity Flow
 ----------------